-Students enrolled in either the in the School of Arts and Sciences or the School of Professional Studies may access degree programs (major or minor) offered through the school in which they are not enrolled provided the following conditions are met:
+Students enrolled in the School of Arts and Sciences may pursue degree programs (major or minor) offered through the School of Professional Studies provided the following conditions are met:

-- 1) The major or minor that the student wishes to enter is not offered through the school in which he or she is enrolled - 2) The student completes all non-major/minor coursework through the school in which he or she is enrolled.
-It is not required that the student complete all non-major/minor coursework before entering the desired major/minor.

-Note: major/minor coursework includes required and elective courses identified as part of a degree program.
+- 1) The major or minor that the student wishes to enter is not offered through the School of Arts & Sciences - 2) The student completes all non-major/minor coursework\ through the School of Arts & Sciences.
+It is not required that the student complete all non-major/minor coursework before entering the desired major/minor. - \ Note: major/minor coursework includes required and elective courses identified as part of a degree program.
 Non-major/minor coursework is all courses apart from those identified as part of a major or minor that are taken in order to satisfy General Education or graduation requirements.